 - 10.1.8 Comments of the Director of Fire Services (D of FS): - (a) He has no objection in principle to the application subject to fire service installations (FSIs) being provided to his satisfaction. - (b) In consideration of the design/nature of the proposal, FSIs are anticipated to be required.
 Therefore, the applicant is advised to submit relevant layout plans incorporated with the proposed FSIs to his department for approval.
-The applicant should also be advised on the following points: - (i) the layout plans should be drawn to scale and depicted with dimensions and nature of occupancy; - (ii) the location of where the proposed FSIs to be installed should be clearly marked on the layout plans; and the provision of fire extinguisher(s) within 6 weeks from the date of planning approval to the satisfaction of D of FS.

-- (iii) good practice guidelines for open storage should be adhered to (Appendix V). - (c) Having considered the nature of the open storage, the following approval condition is suggested, and the applicant is advised to submit a valid fire certificate (FS 251) to his department for approval to address the approval condition:

-(d) The applicant is reminded that if the proposed structure(s) is required to comply with the Buildings Ordinance (BO) (Cap.
+The layout plan should be drawn to scale and depicted with dimensions and nature of occupancy; and the location of where the proposed FSIs to be installed should be clearly marked on the layout plans.
+The applicant should also adhere to the good practice guidelines for open storage (Appendix IV). - (c) Having considered the nature of the open storage, should the application be approved by the Board, approval condition requiring the applicant to provide fire extinguisher(s) within 6 weeks from the date of the planning approval should be stipulated.
+To address this condition, the applicant is advised to submit a valid fire certificate (FS 251) for approval by his department. - (d) The applicant is reminded that if the proposed structure(s) is required to comply with the Buildings Ordinance (BO) (Cap.
 123), detailed fire service requirements will be formulated upon receipt of formal submission of general building plans.
+His detailed comments are at Appendix VII.